-One writer used to repeat a line that makes a lot of sense: “If you’re wrong, admit it,” he would declare, “and if your right, shut up!”
+Carl Mitchell used to repeat a line that makes a lot of sense: “If you’re wrong, admit it,” he would declare, “and if you’re right, shut up!”

-Paul said it this way: “Let your gentleness be evident to all” (Philippians 4:5 NIV).
-Elsewhere, he said, “Do not be overcome by evil, but overcome evil with good” (Romans 12:21 ESV).
+Paul said it this way: “Let your gentleness be evident to all” (Philippians 4:5); and elsewhere, he said, “Do not be overcome with evil, but overcome evil with good” (Romans 12:21).

 Being “right” does not justify acting unkindly towards others.
 You can differ with another without attempting to destroy him.
 The question I always ask myself when speaking to another is this: Have I equipped him, enabled him, to serve God and God’s people better?

 To quote the apostle again, “Everything should be done for edification” (I Corinthians 14:26).

 Why should this be?
 Simply put, because we always view others as being more important than ourselves (Philippians 2:1-4).